MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/host-named-site-collection-architecture-and-deployment.md

 [!INCLUDE[appliesto-2013-2016-2019-SUB-xxx-md](../includes/appliesto-2013-2016-2019-SUB-xxx-md.md)]

-Host-named site collections can be used to deploy sites in SharePoint Server.
-Users who wish to have multiple site collections, with each site collection having its own DNS collection, can opt for host-named site collections to deploy sites in SharePoint Server.
+Host-named site collections are an optional approach to deploy sites in SharePoint Server.
+Users who wish to have multiple site collections, with each site collection having its own DNS name, can opt to deploy host-named site collections.
+Otherwise, users should deploy path-based site collections.

 Learn how to plan for and implement host-named site collections, design URLs, and manage URLs.